 What Is E-commerce Marketing?

-E-commerce marketing utilizes brand awareness and engagement strategies to attract potential customers at the top of the sales funnel.
+E-commerce marketing is the strategic use of online promotions to attract potential customers to an online store at the top of the sales funnel.
+A winning strategy combines tactics both on your website and across the internet via digital PR to build awareness.
 When executed effectively, site traffic converts to active buyers, thus leading to improved sales performance and loyal customers.

 But it’s not a set-it-and-forget-it situation — e-commerce marketing is a complicated beast with constantly changing best practices and algorithm updates.
-For a marketing campaign to be successful, you’ll need a multi-prong approach that includes content marketing, SEO, and web optimization.
+For an e-commerce marketing strategy to be successful, you’ll need a multi-prong approach that includes content marketing, SEO, and web optimization.

 Take our word for it.
 With dozens of case studies in e-commerce we understand the tried and true strategies needed to influence a buyer’s journey.
 Check out our list to stand out from the competition and support your sales growth.